UNIVERSE-DAO/UNIVERSE/docs/D-ARCHITECTURE-OVERVIEW.md

-> 🛠️ **SYSTEMS – ARCHITECTURE** · Intro from README ([README – Portal to the Possible](../README.md#architecture-overview))
+>### [ARCHITECTURE – SYSTEMS](../README.md#architecture---systems) <a name="architecture---systems"></a>
+>UNIVERSE’s systems are intentionally deployed in progressive modules — aligned, interdependent, and layered to Master the Infinite Game.
 >
-> The following modules are deployed in **progressive, symbolic layers** — each one intentional, layered, and value-aligned.
->
-> From sovereign login to resilient compliance, these modules represent UNIVERSE's strategic infrastructure design.
+>Together, they form the backbone of a moral infrastructure built for clarity, sovereignty, and long-term coordination.

+>_This is not just architecture — it’s alignment in motion._

+---

 | **Module**           | **Identifier**         | **Description**                                                                 |